-In October 2015, the Company entered into a five-year consulting agreement with a scientific founder of the Company who is also a board member and a shareholder.
-In October 2020, this agreement was extended to January 1, 2022, with an option to renew.
-During the years ended December 31, 2020 and 2019, the Company paid the scientific founder \$0.2 million and \$0.2 million, respectively.
-As of December 31, 2020 the Company had less than \$0.1 million in accounts payable to this scientific founder.
+In October 2015, the Company entered into a five-year consulting agreement with a scientific founder of the Company and a shareholder.
+This agreement was amended and extended to January 1, 2024, and is subject to automatic one-year renewal terms until terminated.
+For the years ended December 31, 2022 and 2021, the Company paid the scientific founder \$0.1 million.
+As of December 31, 2022 and 2021, the Company had less than \$0.1 million in accounts payable to this scientific founder.